 In the intermediate term, and with the advent of Crypto currencies, some investment money looking for alternatives to fiat or paper investments had gone into Bitcoin, Litecoin, and other of the so-called virtual currencies or, rather, Crypto coins or tokens.

 With a number of both fundamental and technical recent events, this trend in favour of Crypto seems to be reversing for a few months now.
 The most prominent one among these is the move of Gold Bullion in Basel III banking regulations to a tier-1 asset, up from tier-2.
 This means that gold held by commercial banks as a capital reserve is now an asset which is marked to market with a 100% instead of the earlier 50% of its market value when it was classed as a tier-2 asset.

 Other significant factors include technical hurdles in Crypto prices.
 Crypto prices — most significantly shown in the Bitcoin (core) market itself — are now forming an NSW (narrow sideways-channel, or something of a plateau) from a technical point of view.
 This makes it increasingly hard for Crypto prices to break out and continue upwards.

-Precious Metals Prices Bottoming Out
+Prices Bottoming Out in Technical Analysis

 So far, the result of all of the above has been a bottoming-out in precious metals prices, followed by a significant turnaround, in the wake of this summer’s Basel III re-classification of commercial bank gold holdings.
 In the process, the gold price has broken out of its own narrow-sideways-channel between $1300 and $1430 and is currently testing the $1500 barrier.
 While $1500 seems to be a significant hurdle and may take some time for gold prices to tackle, once cleared the upward move in gold is likely to accelerate.
 Silver should then follow suit.